devlemire/employee-list/README.md

 ### Summary

-In this stage we will re-create our `handleChange` method in the `EmployeeEditor` component.
+In this stage we will re-create our `handleChange` method in `EmployeeEditor.js`.

 ### Instructions